gennadyg/search_poc/README.md

 the ZIP archive corresponds to the Wikipedia article and file names correspond to article names.
 Given a search query ‘a computer science’ , the designed engine will return all documents containing both the words: ‘computer’ and ‘science’.

+#### Assumptions
+- Elastic search can not be used, because it can do the same and even better
+- POC contains only single threaded application that read files direrctory and

 ![img.png](img.png)

+ Suggested solution:
+- Preprocessing service to unzip archive
+- Read and map & reduce files using Spark
+- Save inverted index in Redis or other key/value store
 ##### Alghorithm:
 Basically for each file created callable task, that submitted to executor pool.
 Each task read line by line text file, parse to words( map function ) and updates words counters( reduce function ) in shared concurrent map.